 - Getting Crap Past the Radar:

 - The very fact they got away with titling the second pilot episode for what was considered a family show "Sex and Violence."

 - Rowlf and Sam's duet on "Willow, Titwillow".
 Whether or not the mammary definition of "tit" was in W.S.
 Gilbert's mind, Sam's chagrined reaction hints that he's thinking it.Sam: [nervously] Why are they laughing?

 - In the Liberace episode, Miss Piggy performs "Never on Sunday" - which is about a prostitute.

-- George Jetson Job Security: In the Loretta Swit episode, Kermit went into an outrage with Miss Piggy about the cover story from Tongue Magazine of Kermit the Frog and Miss Piggy being secretly married.
-Kermit was so upset so he fired Miss Piggy and asks Loretta if she could replace Miss Piggy.
+- George Jetson Job Security: In the Loretta Swit episode, Kermit went into an outrage with Miss Piggy about the cover story from Tongue Magazine of the two of them being secretly married.
+Kermit was so upset so he fired Miss Piggy and asks Loretta if she could replace her.